krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/Round3/note.md

    ).end(JSON.stringify({}))
    ```
 2. Make sure to pass an object to `res.send()` to implicitly add header `content-type: 'application/json'`.
 Otherwise the response header will end up with other content type.

+3. Use `additionalProperties: false` to strip out unnecessary properties.